Range Rules ADOPTED September 5, 2017

 c.
 Cease Fires normally occur on the hour and half hour.
 When multiple shooters are self-governing on the line, they shall follow the same cease fire commands and procedures as staff RSOs.
 Upon mutual agreement, they may call for more, or less, frequent Cease Fires when an RSO is not present.

 d.
-During a Cease Fire, all uncased firearms shall remain unloaded and pointed downrange or racked in an upright position with actions open, magazines removed and ECI’s in place.
-(C2, C4)) EXCEPTION: ECI use is optional for muzzle-loaded firearms and the Trap Range.
+During a Cease Fire, all uncased firearms shall remain unloaded and pointed downrange or racked in an upright position with actions open, magazines removed and Empty Chamber Indicator (ECI) in place.
+(C2, C4 – live round(s) in firearm or attached magazine) EXCEPTION: ECI use is optional for muzzle-loaded firearms and the Trap Range.

 e.
 During a Cease Fire, you shall remain behind the White Stripe when not pulling or posting targets.
 (C1)

-- Shooters shall, if they leave the firing line for any reason, safe their firearms per I.C.3.d., Cease Fires, and instruct their guest(s), if any, to remain behind the White Stripe (C1, C2, C2)
+- Shooters shall, if they leave the firing line for any reason, safe their firearms per I.C.3.d., Cease Fires, and instruct their guest(s), if any, to remain behind the White Stripe (C2)

-- On AGC property, firearms are considered LOADED if;
+- On AGC property, firearms are considered LOADED if any of the following conditions apply:

 a.
 An Empty Chamber Indicator (ECI) is not in place.
-(C2, C2) EXCEPTIONS: muzzle-loaded firearms and cased firearms.
+(C2) EXCEPTIONS: muzzle-loaded firearms and cased firearms.

 b.
 Actions, cylinders or loading gates are closed.
-EXCEPTION: cap and ball revolvers.
-(C2, C3)
+(C2) EXCEPTION: cap and ball revolvers.

 c.
 Cartridges (C4) or empty cases in the chamber/cylinder/fixed magazine, or if a removable magazine is inserted.
 (C2)

 d.
 Black Powder Firearms containing: propellant, projectile or cap; powder in the pan of a flintlock.
-(C2, C3)
+(C3)

 - Uncased firearms shall NOT be brought onto or taken from the Concrete Pad when a Cease Fire is in effect.
 (C2)

 - When on the Concrete Pad, firearms shall remain pointed downrange while being cased or uncased.
-(C2)
+(C3)

 - Containers of propellant shall be kept closed when not being used.
 (C2)